 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Carpentry.
-About 0.4% of those with this major are international students.
+Carpentry appeals to people across the globe.
+About 0.5% of those with this major are international students.

 How Much Do Carpentry Majors Make?

 Carpentry majors often go into careers where salaries can range from $51,120 to $70,540 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.